Four teams from the Kodiak Hockey League spent Thanksgiving weekend in Anchorage competing in the 32nd Turkey Shootout.

 Two days after a disappointing showing at the Region III Cross Country Championships, Kodiak’s boys had a we-can-still-do-this-type moment.

 Kodiak’s football team lost to Kenai 40-6 in their homecoming game on Friday at Joe Floyd Track and Field.
 It was a disappointing end to a less-than-stellar season, but there were some bright spots.

 A tight race saw both Kodiak’s Micah Fields and Palmer’s Fischer Adams vying for first place in the Division I Boys Region III Cross Country Championship race Saturday at Bear Valley Golf Course.

 It’s a monster weekend in the world of Kodiak High sports, and it starts with the cross country team hosting the Region III Championships Saturday at Bear Valley Golf Course.

 Joseph Dube and Sienna Mickelson paced Kodiak Middle School at the Mat-Su Valley Championship Cross Country Race on Sept.
 22 at Redington High School.

-Shooters endured wet conditions at the final centerfire match of the season Sept.
-5 at the Salonie Creek Rifle Range.
+Eric Berggren persevered through gale-force winds to win the final rimfire rifle match of the season on Sept.
+12 at Salonie Creek Rifle Range.

 Despite the forecast for small craft warnings on Sunday, shooters had optimal conditions for the fifth rimfire rifle match of the season at Salonie Creek Rifle Range.